elutow/ee443-starter/README.md

 ## Requirements

-* Code Composer Studio v10
+* Code Composer Studio v10 (see instructions below)
 * OMAP-L138 LCDK
 * XDS100v2 JTAG Emulator

-## Setup
+## Setup CCS

-First, install C6000 Compiler Tools v7 (for legacy COFF format support):
+Installation instructions:

+1. Uninstall any older CCS versions to prevent potential confusion
+2. Launch the installer, and proceed through the welcome screens.
+Make sure to select "Custom Installation"
+3. In Select Components, select "OMAP-L1x DSP + ARM9(R) Processor"
+4. In Install debug probes, ensure "Spectrum Digital Debug Probes and Boards" is selected.
+5. Proceed through the remaining dialogs and complete CCS installation

+**If you did NOT select OMAP-L1x support during installation:** (NOTE: instructions currently untested):

-1. In CCS menubar, go to Help -> Install Code Generation Compiler Tools...
+1. In CCS menubar, go to Help -> Install New Software...
-2. In the "type filter text" textbox, type in `C6000 Compiler Tools`
+2. Under the "Work with:" dropdown, select "Code Composer Studio v10 Updates"
-3. In the listing below, check the box for "C6000 Compiler Tools" corresponding to "7.4.24" (or the latest 7.4.x version)
+3. In the components list below, select the following:
-4. Click "Finish", and let the compiler install.

-Second, add this project to your CCS workspace:
+    * OMAPL Device Support
+    * C6000 Compiler Tools (version 8.3.6 or newer)
+4. Select "Finish"

+## Setup Project

 1. In a new terminal, go into your CCS workspace directory
 2. `git clone git@github.com:elutow/ee443.git`